Salmon Data Exchange Package Specification

 | unit_iri | string | no | IRI for the unit (e.g., UCUM or other unit ontology). |

-| metric_iri | string | no | IRI for the measurement type in the DFO Salmon Ontology (e.g., escapement abundance). |
+| term_iri | string | no | IRI for the ontology term (e.g., measurement type, dimension, concept) from the DFO Salmon Ontology. |

 Guidance: